I love this pumpkin pillow and it’s now one of my favorite fall pumpkin decor items. Who knew I could have so much fun making pumpkin crafts!

 Look at the Stitch Embroidery Projects I Have Made

-In the past year or so, I have made quite a few Free Stitch Embroidery projects.
-I have made pillows, placemats and, coasters.
+In the past year or so, I have made quite a few Free Stitch Embroidery projects including pillows, placemats, and coasters.

 Pin the image below to your decor boards on Pinterest (just click the Pin button in the top left corner).
 You can also follow along with me on Pinterest!